Gylleus/citygen/README.md

 This will create a hollow box of four facades without roof or floor.

 The next rule is *protrude* which scales and moves a shape.
-This can be used to protrude pillars or balconies forward, or a window backward, from the a facade giving it depth.
+This can be used to protrude pillars or balconies forward or a window backward from the facade giving it depth.
 This creates more realistic buildings rather than merely being a textured flat surface.

 Example: